roderickjackson-bradley/socket_io_app/work/w04/d4/02-mongoose-embedding/mongoose-embedding.md

 ---
 #### Adding Movie Reviews - Step 2

-- A touch of styling.
-Update this current CSS rule:
+- A touch of styling. **Update** this existing CSS rule on line 68:

 	```css
 	#new-form *, #add-review-form * {